Rules of snooker: Fouls

 Any other foul awards points to the opponent equal to the value of the ball "on", the highest value of all balls involved in the foul, or four points, whichever is highest.
 If multiple fouls are committed in one shot, only the penalty for the highest-valued foul is scored.
 The penalty for a foul is thus no lower than four points and no higher than seven.

-Not hitting the ball "on" first is the most common foul.
 A common defensive tactic is to play a shot that leaves the opponent unable to hit a ball "on" directly.
 This is most commonly called "ing" one's opponent, or alternatively "laying a snooker" or putting the other player "in a snooker".

 Because players receive points for fouls by their opponents, repeatedly snookering one's opponent is a possible way of winning a frame when potting all the balls on the table would be insufficient to ensure a win or tie.
 This portion of the frame is known as the "snookers-required" stage.